Dezodemius/Encryptors/README.md

 It is generally recommended to use the first option.

+**While the API is production-ready, it is still under development and it has regular updates, do not forget to update it regularly by calling `pip install Encryptors --upgrade`*

 What is this?
 -
 This is a package for Python3 containing encryption methods.
 May be used for encryption of your messages just for fun